graemetlloyd/Claddis/README.md

 # Install the devtools package from CRAN:
 install.packages("devtools")

-# Load the devtools package into R:
-library(devtools)

-# Install the Claddis package from github:
+# Install the phytools and Claddis packages from github:
-install_github("graemetlloyd/Claddis")
+devtools::install_github("liamrevell/phytools")
+devtools::install_github("graemetlloyd/Claddis")

 # Load the Claddis package into R:
 library(Claddis)